-STATEMENT: Access to medications is critical for people with serious mental illness and addiction.
-Due to research in the last decade, new medications have been developed that can have better outcomes and fewer side effects for individuals with serious mental illness and addictive disorders.
-Studies have shown that by cutting costs in the area of mental health and substance abuse medications, states have spent more money in the long term on even more costly services such as crisis care and hospital services.
-Most importantly, quality of life for individuals is impaired and the individual may not fully recover to the functioning level that they had achieved before switching medications.
-Use of medications or procedures to reduce the risk of addiction or diversion for illicit activity from treatment is also critical.
+STATEMENT: Access and adherence to medications is critical for people with serious mental illness and addiction.
+Due to research in the previous decades, new medications have been developed that can have increased adherence and thus better outcomes and fewer side effects for individuals with serious mental illness and addictive disorders.
+Studies have shown that by cutting reimbursement costs in mental health and substance abuse medications, states have spent more money in the long term on even more costly services, such as crisis care, residential, and hospital services.
+Most importantly, quality of life for individuals is impaired and the individual may not fully recover to the functioning level that they had achieved, if switching medications is required.
+Use of medications or procedures as part of a treatment plan to provide treatment in lieu of incarceration in the criminal justice system is most critical, while also being cognizant of preventing the diversion of inappropriate medications.

-Mental Health America of Indiana will work to ensure that persons with mental illness and addictive disorders have access to the most appropriate medications, whether they are provided by Medicaid, DMHA, DOC, local jails, private insurance, or by any other payer source or in any other treatment setting.
-MHAI will also work to reduce the diversion and misuse of addiction medications.
+Mental Health America of Indiana will work to ensure that persons with mental illness and addictive disorders have access and coverage for the most appropriate medications, whether they are provided by Medicaid, DMHA, DOC, local jails, private insurance, or by any other payer source or in any other treatment setting.
+MHAI will support efforts to promote appropriate medication adherence, while at the same time work to reduce the inappropriate diversion and misuse of behavioral health medications.